pH-7/ProjectU-simple-clean-nodeJS-API/README.md

 ## Context

-This is the source code of the final and completed project of my [Udemy Course](https://www.udemy.com/user/pierresoria/), **Learn how to build a Backend REST API with Node JS**.
+This is the final source code and completed project of my [Udemy Course](https://www.udemy.com/user/pierresoria/), **Learn how to build a Backend REST API with Node JS**.

 ## License